GraemeMalcolm/data-engineer/Instructions/Labs/02-Analyze-data-with-sql.md

 7. Name your script **Sales JSON query**, and publish it.
 Then close the script pane.

-## Create an external table
+## Access external data in a database

 So far, you've used the OPENROWSET function in a SELECT query to retrieve data from files in a data lake.
 The queries have been run in the context of the **master** database in your serverless SQL pool.
-This approach is fine for an initial exploration of the data, but if you plan to create more complex queries it may be more effective to use the *PolyBase* capability of Synapse SQL to create a logical table in a database that references the external data location.
+This approach is fine for an initial exploration of the data, but if you plan to create more complex queries it may be more effective to use the *PolyBase* capability of Synapse SQL to create objects in a database that reference the external data location.

+### Create an external data source

+By defining an external data source in a database, you can use it to reference the data lake location where the files are stored.

 1. In Synapse Studio, on the **Develop** page, in the **+** menu, select **SQL script**.
 2. In the new script pane, add the following code (replacing *datalakexxxxxxx* with the name of your data lake storage account) to create a new database and add an external data source to it.